eyolfson/research-2016-ecoop-artifact/README.md

 Any violations that occur during build time are located in the `experiments` directory in a file named `PACKAGE-build.log`.
 To create the groupings for manually inspection run `python group.py ninja`.
 The `group.py` script collects all results from log files with the specified project name.
+Some projects run tests as part of their build process (like Ninja) and the results are already available to go over.

 ## Timing